meganm38/CityRevolution/README.md

 ___
 ## User Stories

-- As a user, I want to be able to create multiple cities.
+- As a user, I want to be able to create a city.
 - As a user, I want to be able to select a city that I have created and add contents to that city such as hotels and residents.
 - As a user, I want to be able to select a content that I have added to a city and manipulate its functionality.
   For example, with a hotel, I want to be able to hire residents as staff, create hotel rooms, book residents into hotel rooms, etc.
 - As a user, I want to be able to view all the contents that I have added to a city, and view the status of each content that I have created.